 - Strip the prompt to its minimum (subject + one lighting cue + one lens cue), regenerate.
 Add back one descriptor per cycle and watch which one re-introduces the plastic look.

-- Try generating at higher resolution (Flux at 1536x1536, SDXL with Hires Fix at 1.5x) — more pixels = more texture detail.
+0.4-0.6(full strength can make skin look like sandpaper), or a Photoshop high-pass on skin. - Generate at higher resolution (Flux at 1536x1536, SDXL with Hires Fix at 1.5x).
+More pixels means more room for texture detail.

-- Package the prompt, model, output crops, and reference photo before asking community help.
+- Package the prompt, model, version, output crops, and reference photo before asking for community help.

 Prevention

-- Build a “realism kit” of phrases that work for your favorite model — lighting setups, lens, film stocks — and reuse.
+- Build a “realism kit” of phrases that work for your favorite model: lighting setups, lens, film stocks, and reuse them.

 - Standardize on a realism-focused base model for any portrait or product work.